gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

     Seconds elapsed: 0.002
     Failed: 1

 Subtests ensure our assertions are run even if one fails.
-EasyTest implements this by passing every test function and method an instance of `easytest\Context`.
+EasyTest implements this by passing every test function and test method an instance of `easytest\Context`.
 This is always passed as the last parameter.

 ```php